bakasheddy/RetainMe-Predicting-Customer-Retention/README.md

 - Lack of Job Satisfaction: Middle-aged employees may have higher expectations for job satisfaction and fulfillment, and may be less willing to tolerate a job that doesn't meet those expectations.
 If they feel like their work is not meaningful or fulfilling, they may be more likely to leave the organization.

-> Another important feature to determine churn possibility is salary and it is discovered that most of the workers earn low salaries and have low balance in their account. people with low salary will churn the most in other to meet ends need
+> Another important feature to determine churn possibility is salary and it is discovered that most of the customers earn low salaries and have low balance in their account. people with low salary will churn the most in other to meet ends need

 # Model Evaluation